 - Printmaking involves woodcut and linoleum cut methods as well as stencils, etching, engraving and intaglio, and helps students develop their technical skills.

 - Introduction to Animation teaches principles of animation, timing, sequence, key frames, in-betweens, and metamorphosis.

 See more courses offered by the Department of Art.

-Galleries and Art Opportunities
+Art Galleries and Exhibit Opportunities

 - The Jordan Schnitzer Museum of Art is located on the UO campus and provides a unique opportunity for you to study and work with art objects as part of your coursework.
 You'll discover galleries featuring American, European, Byzantine, Korean, Chinese, and Japanese art.
 Changing exhibits provide a robust program of contemporary international and Northwest art.

 - The LaVerne Krause Gallery, located in Lawrence Hall, is a first-rate exhibition space with changing exhibitions of student work.